 It feels very gentle and satisfying on the face.
 It rinses easily without any noticeable residue, leaving a clean feeling.
 As soon as the water evaporates or is wiped away, the skin immediately tightens, indicating a slight drying effect.
 Undergoing a pH test shows that the cleanser is in fact a little on the alkaline side, measuring 8, where ideally it should be more acidic (between 5-6) so as not to disrupt the acid mantle.

 The Missha Super Aqua Refreshing Cleansing Foam does create a rich lather and also removes impurities as claimed.
 With the assistance of MOISCLEAN it is said to achieve this whilst also leaving skin hydrated and moist.
 I could not find a definition of MOISCLEAN, although Missha claims 49% of the product comprises moisturising ingredients.
 I assume these collectively define the MOISCLEAN effect.
 However, in practice, this cleanser was no more hydrating or moisturising than any other foam cleanser.
+In fact, probably less so given its higher than desirable pH level.

 Although the formulation includes ingredients designed to achieve a hydrating cleanse, the elevated pH of this product leaves the skin fractionally tight.
 With so many foam cleansers on the market, you would expect one that especially claims hydration and moisturisation to clean at the ideal pH of 5.5.
 There is nothing particularly remarkable about the way this product cleans or its formulation so it doesn’t generate any memorable impact.